vindia/resume/resume.md

 Online communication trainer for [IDI foundation][d66-idi]

 #### 2015 -- present
-Teacher / mentor at [Development Bootcamp][devbootcamp] and other Learn-to-Code events
+Teacher / mentor at the [Development Bootcamp by Codaisseur][devbootcamp] and other Learn-to-Code events

 #### 2013 -- present
 Member rowing club K.A.R.Z.V.
 De Hoop Amsterdam